mariuszkopowski/windows-app-for-linux/README.md

 ### Main Window

-The main window loads the Windows Cloud Devices dashboard at `https://windows.cloud.microsoft/#/devices`.
+The main window loads the Windows Cloud Devices dashboard at `https://windows.cloud.microsoft/#/devices`, which provides access to Azure Virtual Desktops via Windows App web access.
 It uses a custom User-Agent and browser-like headers to ensure compatibility with Microsoft's service.

 ### Remote Desktop Windows

-When you connect to a remote desktop, the application automatically creates a new window with:
+When you connect to an Azure Virtual Desktop session, the application automatically creates a new window with:
 - Shared session and cookies (for authentication)
 - Same User-Agent configuration
 - Proper WebRTC and WebAssembly support